Developing Literacy & Reading

 Accelerated Reader works in five easy steps.

-- Thirty minutes of reading is completed every day during lesson time on a rolling timetable.
+2. Thirty minutes of reading is completed every day, during lesson time, on a rolling timetable.

-- Every student will be assessed each half term to monitor their progress.
+4. Every student will be assessed each term using the STAR testing system to monitor their progress by measuring their reading age.

 Students who wish to complete quizzes at home can access the Accelerated Reader website here or download the app on the App Store.